callionica/denophile/README.md

 ## Type Transforms in utility.ts
 utility.ts contains some type transforms that you might find educational.

 A type transform is a generic type that takes a tuple type as input and produces a different tuple type as output.
-It is the equivalent of calling `map` on an array.
+It is the equivalent of calling `map` on an array, only all of these type transformations happen at compile time.
 Here's the one used for the return type of the `zip` function.

 ```
 type Zip<T extends unknown[], Result extends unknown[] = []> = {